klamma/ar-for-eu-book/_pages/chapters/apm.md

 For Web apps which do not require explicit version releases, a GitHub flow is suitable.
 Feature are developed on different branches.
-If a feature has been finished, a merge request is created, it is reviewed and dicusssed and finally, the branch is merged into the master branch.
+If a feature has been finished, a merge request is created, it is reviewed and discussed and finally, the branch is merged into the master branch.

 ### Continuous Integration